apache/cloudstack/tools/appliance/README.md

 # Setting up Tools and Environment

-- Install packer and latest KVM, qemu on a Linux machine
+- Install packer (v1.8.x, v1.9.x tested) and latest KVM, qemu on a Linux x86 machine (Ubuntu 20.04 tested)
 - Install tools for exporting appliances: qemu-img, ovftool, faketime, sharutils
 - Build and install `vhd-util` as described in build.sh or use pre-built binaries at: